Sarcoplasmic reticulum: Calcium absorption

-The SR contains ion channel pumps, within its membrane that are responsible for pumping Ca2+ into the SR. As the calcium ion concentration within the SR is higher than in the rest of the cell, the calcium ions won't freely flow into the SR, and therefore pumps are required, that use energy, which they gain from a molecule called adenosine triphosphate (ATP).
+The SR contains ion channel pumps, within its membrane, that are responsible for pumping Ca2+ into the SR. As the calcium ion concentration within the SR is higher than in the rest of the cell, the calcium ions will not freely flow into the SR, and therefore pumps are required, which use energy, which they gain from a molecule called adenosine triphosphate (ATP).
 These calcium pumps are called Sarco(endo)plasmic reticulum Ca2+ ATPases (SERCA).
-There are a variety of different forms of SERCA, with SERCA 2a being found primarily in cardiac and skeletal muscle.
+There are various forms of SERCA, with SERCA 2a being predominantly found in cardiac and skeletal muscle.

-SERCA consists of 13 subunits (labelled M1-M10, N, P and A).
-Calcium ions bind to the M1-M10 subunits (which are located within the membrane), whereas ATP binds to the N, P and A subunits (which are located outside the SR).
-When 2 calcium ions, along with a molecule of ATP, bind to the cytosolic side of the pump (i.e. the region of the pump outside the SR), the pump opens.
+SERCA consists of 13 structural elements (labelled M1-M10 α-helices in the transmembrane domain, and N, P, and A citosolic domains).
+Calcium ions bind to the M1-M10 transmembrane region, whereas ATP binds to the N domain.
+When 2 calcium ions, along with a molecule of ATP, bind to the cytosolic side of the pump (i.e., the region of the pump outside the SR), the pump opens.
 This occurs because ATP (which contains three phosphate groups) releases a single phosphate group (becoming adenosine diphosphate).
-The released phosphate group then binds to the pump, causing the pump to change shape.
+The released phosphate group then binds to the pump (in the P domain), causing the pump to change shape.
 This shape change causes the cytosolic side of the pump to open, allowing the two Ca2+ to enter.
 The cytosolic side of the pump then closes and the sarcoplasmic reticulum side opens, releasing the Ca2+ into the SR.